mveeprojects/MyStore/README.md

 To run the application and Cassandra together via docker-compose, from the root of the project run the following `./sbt dockerUp`.

-To run the integration tests (once everything is running in docker), run `./sbt IntegrationTest/test`.

 To stop everything, run `./sbt dockerDown`.

+To start everything in docker, run all the integration tests and then stop everything, run `./sbt dockerIntTests`.

+To only run the integration tests (if everything is already running in docker), run `./sbt IntegrationTest/test`.

 ## HTTP Endpoints